CLCStriders/striders/_posts/2018-04-01-gloucester-20-yeovil-half-and-the-first-filton-flyer-5k.md

 The start was at 7.30pm and as the large field set off, it was clear that the numbers of faster runners would help pull everyone along to fast times.

 Continuing his recent rich vein of improved form, Clark Lawson crossed the finish line in 31st place in his first ever sub-19 minute 5k (a new PB) in a time of 18:47.
-While Striders’ Men’s Captain Joel Freeland, fresh from an impressive display in snowy conditions in the spring Midland Road Relays, wasn’t far behind in a confidence-boosting 36<sup>th</sup> position and a time of 19:16 – his fastest 5k road time since 2011.
+While Striders’ Men’s Captain Joel Freeland, fresh from an impressive display in snowy conditions in the spring Midland Road Relays, wasn’t far behind in a confidence-boosting 36th position and a time of 19:16 – his fastest 5k road time since 2011.

-Both Clark and Joel enjoyed the event and hope to see more Striders make the short journey to Bristol for the next in the new series of Filton Flyer 5ks (on Tuesday 24th April).** **
+Both Clark and Joel enjoyed the event and hope to see more Striders make the short journey to Bristol for the next in the new series of Filton Flyer 5ks (on Tuesday 24th April).